savonet/liquidsoap/doc/content/ffmpeg_filters.md

 FFmpeg filters
 ==============

-[FFmpeg filter](https://ffmpeg.org/ffmpeg-filters.html) provide audio and video filters that can be used to transform content using the ffmpeg library.
-They are enabled in liquidsoap when compiling with the optional [ffmpeg-avfilter](https://github.com/savonet/ocaml-ffmpeg).
+[FFmpeg filters](https://ffmpeg.org/ffmpeg-filters.html) provide audio and video filters that can be used to transform content using the ffmpeg library.
+They are enabled in liquidsoap when compiled with the optional [ffmpeg-avfilter](https://github.com/savonet/ocaml-ffmpeg).

 If enabled, the filters should appear as operators, prefixed with `ffmpeg.filter`.
 For instance: